![]() |

 Colombiana is not quite a beer; actually it's nothing like a beer.
 It tastes like Colombian Irn Bru.

 There's only a handful of places licensed to sell alcohol in Djibouti.
-Bottles of Heineken were on the menu.
+Bottles of the Dutch Heineken were on the menu (below).

 Ethiopia also produces its own wine.
 I had a red wine which wasn't bad at all.
 Try tej aswell, a home-made honey wine, which is available in differing potencies.